Tailored untruths: How personalisation challenges LLM safeguards: Introduction

 In answering these research questions, the paper presents the most comprehensive analysis of the capabilities of state-of-the-art LLMs to generate personalised disinformation at scale.
 Moreover, our novel findings highlight the stylistic and rhetorical patterns uniquely associated with persona-targeted LLM-generated narratives.

-More specifically, the key novel findings are that: \begin{itemize} \item \emph{Current LLM safeguards are insufficient}.
-Specifically, persona-targeted prompts consistently bypassed the models' safety mechanisms (often exceeding 60\%), with the safeguards of models such as Grok being bypassed for over 90\% of the prompts. \item \emph{Persona-targeted prompts systematically increase jailbreak rates} compared to target-agnostic ones, across all languages and models (except Llama). \item \emph{Safety mechanisms are triggered differently across languages, topics, and entities.} Specifically, Russian personas trigger safety mechanisms more often for all models, except Mistral.
+More specifically, the key novel findings are that: \begin{itemize} \item \emph{Current LLM safeguards fail frequently}.
+Using disinformation generation rate as our primary safety metric, on average models generate the requested falsehood for around 80\% of the prompts, while Grok exceeds 94\%.

+\item \emph{Personalisation does not meaningfully change how much disinformation is generated}.
+The disinformation generation rate is essentially flat between target-agnostic and persona-targeted prompts (a negligible overall change), so the danger lies in the high baseline rather than in personalisation flipping safe models to unsafe.
+Personalisation does modestly increase the plain jailbreak rate for most models, removing the safety caveat even where the article is still produced. \item \emph{Safety mechanisms are triggered differently across languages, topics, and entities.} Specifically, Russian personas trigger safety mechanisms more often for all models, except Mistral.
 Narratives involving religion, health, and crime also elicit stronger safety responses, while entities linked to sensitive or politically charged topics (e.g., Zelensky, Obama) are particularly likely to activate safeguards. \item \emph{LLMs are very good at generating personalised disinformation}, with some models tailoring narratives to all three persona attributes simultaneously in over 80\% of cases (Grok and GPT).
 Personalising the disinformation to readers from a given country is the easiest for the LLMs, whereas tailoring for different generations is the most difficult. \item \emph{Personalised narratives differ stylistically from target-agnostic ones}.
 They employ more persuasion techniques, mention more named entities, and use linguistic and psychological cues that are closely aligned with the target persona. \end{itemize}

 These findings highlight the urgent need for significantly improved LLM safety mechanisms, specifically with a focus on robustness to demographic manipulation and equal protection across output languages.
 The AI-TRAITS dataset and accompanying findings also provide a solid basis for the implementation of new models for detecting AI-generated disinformation.